 Previous to CPD, Carolina worked at the Rafael Cintron-Ortiz Latino Cultural Center at the University of Illinois at Chicago (UIC) as Program Coordinator.
 She developed and facilitated multi-generational community dialogues linking cultural heritage, health and climate justice.
 These dialogues led to a bilingual dialogue guide for museums and cultural centers through a grant provided by the International Coalition for Sites of Conscience.

 Carolina has widespread experience in working in youth community organizing through her work in the PODER program at Central States SER and her volunteerism work with the Little Village Environmental Justice Organization (LVEJO).
-Carolina is currently a student at Malcolm X College and a prospective Public Health student at the University of Illinois at Chicago.
+Carolina is currently a Public Health student at the University of Illinois at Chicago.
 She grew up in Chicago’s Little Village neighborhood and currently lives with her partner in Pilsen.
 Carolina is constantly seeking ways to support and advance equity work in Chicago and around the world.

 Read Carolina's MPC Spotlight

 - By Carolina Macias and Christina Harris, Director of Land Use and Planning